baihongguo/hlmm/README.md

 # Main features:

-Heteroskedastic linear model class: given data, find the parameters that maximise the likelihood and their sampling distribution.
+HLM class: given data, find the parameters that maximise the likelihood and their sampling distribution.

-Heteroskedastic linear model class: given data, find the parameters that maximise the likelihood and their sampling distribution.
+HLMM class: given data, find the parameters that maximise the likelihood and their sampling distribution.

 hlmm_chr.py: command line script that fits heteroskedastic linear models or heteroskedastic linear mixed models to a contiguous segment of the genome.
-The script takes bed formatted genotypes as input. and can incorporate covariates for the fixed effects on the mean and variance.
+The script takes bed formatted genotypes as input. and can incorporate covariates for the fixed effects on the mean and/or variance.

 # Quick install